 medium scallions, green part only, thinly sliced on the diagonal

-Make the dressing: Whisk the vinegar, garlic, ginger, miso, and tamari or soy sauce together in a small bowl.
+Make the dressing: Whisk the vinegar, garlic, ginger, miso, tahini, and tamari or soy sauce together in a small bowl.
 While whisking, slowly pour in the oil and whisk until emulsified; set aside.

 Make the salad: Break the dried noodles in half and cook according to the package instructions.
 Drain and rinse thoroughly under cold water to remove excess starch.
 Set aside until completely cooled.